MoritzJue/pdsnd_github/README.md

 Analysis bikeshare data

 ### Description
-Describe what your project is about and what it does
+In the project US bikeshare data of the US cities Washington, NYY und Chicago is analyzed

 ### Files used
 Include the files used